pdoehle/swc-notes/new-user.md

 elephant.pbs  elephant.py  README.md
 ```

 There are three files within `python`.
-We will look at each one closer in a little bit.
+We will look at each one in a little bit.
 Notice that we can use `cd` with a *relative path* that does not start with `/`.
 This is analogous to telling a guest that you home is three blocks south of Main street on Elm.

 Let's use a shortcut to go back to our home directory.